 After taking the time and effort to raise your credit score, make sure you do everything in your power to keep it up — or get it even higher!

 You might not be looking for another loan or line of credit at the moment, but you never know what your financial future will look like.
 Perhaps you rent an apartment now, but want to buy a house further down the road.

 It’s hard to figure out how to get a mortgage with bad credit, so do your best to make sure you take care of your credit now.
 That means paying all your bills on time, setting aside cash for emergency savings, and not racking up unnecessary debt.

 Remember, most infractions stay on your credit report for up to seven years, so the financial decisions you make now stick with you for a long time.

 Plus, think of all the ways poor credit affects your life outside of getting a loan.
-Many landlords run credit checks on prospective tenants, so you might not know how to rent an apartment with bad credit.
+Many landlords run credit checks on prospective tenants, so it can be difficult to rent an apartment with bad credit.

 Potential employers also sometimes run credit checks on job applicants to see how they handle their money.
 Why?
 They think that if you’re not responsible in your personal life, you probably won’t be responsible in your work life.